 - An optional lifting harness is available for purchase.
-Part number 064798 - Place slings, chains or hooks through each lifting point on the machine.
+Part number 075064 - Place slings, chains or hooks through each lifting point on the machine.
 Use a sling or chains connected to a central lifting device.
-Ensure that all lifting devices have sufficient weight-bearing capacity. - ALWAYS shutdown engine before transporting.
+Ensure that all lifting devices have sufficient weight-bearing capacity. - Ensure that the sling angle is as close to 90° as possible, or preferably no less than 60°. - ALWAYS shutdown engine before transporting.